sophronio/DBViewer/README.md

   - Good question, I think we'll need a roles / users / administration table of some sort with records and stuff
 - Will the user need to access multiple databases?

+# Additional Features:

+- [] Pop-up on Save to make sure the user is about to save
+- [] Pop-up on Cancel to make sure user knows their changes are about to disappear
+- [] Pop-up on leave page to let user know changes will be cancelled

 # User Stories MVP:

 1. As a basic user, I want to be able to see the list of tables that I have access to
 2. As a basic user, I want to be able to edit the rows, columns, and values of that table
 3. As a basic user, I want to be able to save my changes
+4. As a basic user, I want to be able to search through the rows using a searchbar to get to the correct row quickly

 # Back-End Tasks